 About F-Stop

 Is f-stop the same as shutter speed?
 An f-stop and shutter speed are not the same.
-F-stop refers to the ratio of the focal length to aperture diameter while a shutter speed is a simple measure of how long a shutter is open for a picture.
+F-stop refers to the ratio of focal length to entrance pupil (aperture) diameter, while shutter speed is a measure of how long the shutter is open (typically in seconds or fractions of a second).